puppetlabs/puppet-docs/toolchain_walkthrough.markdown

 	title: "Hiera 1: Command Line Usage"
 	---

-In addition, you can include two other values in the frontmatter: `canonical` and `description`.
+In addition, you can include a few other values in the frontmatter: `canonical`, `description`, `toc`, and `subtitle`.

 **Canonical:** Designates the canonical version of a given page.
 We use this to generate a canonical link that guides search engines to the most current, most relevant version of a given page.
 Testing has shown that this is very effective for consolidating search traffic on the most recent version of a given document.
 Format the canonical value as an absolute path from the docroot:

 	canonical: "/puppetdb/1.1/configure.html"